-Average securities borrowed increased by 16%, to \$3.41 billion and average securities loaned increased by 11%, to \$3.11 billion, for the current quarter from the prior year quarter.
-Net interest earned from securities lending is also affected by the level of demand for securities positions held by our market making business and our customers.
-During the current quarter, net fees earned by our electronic brokerage and market making segments from securities lending transactions increased by 30%, or \$8 million, as compared to the prior year quarter.
-The bulk of the increase in securities lending transactions came from our electronic brokerage segment.
+In the current quarter, average securities borrowed increased by 11%, to \$3.8 billion and average securities loaned decreased by 17%, to \$2.6 billion, compared to the prior year quarter.
+Net interest earned from securities lending is also affected by the level of demand for securities positions in our market making business and held by our customers.
+During the current quarter, net fees earned by our electronic brokerage and market making segments from securities lending transactions increased \$6 million or 19%, compared to the prior year quarter.
+The majority of the increase in net interest income from securities lending transactions was attributable to the electronic brokerage segment.

+Other Income

-Other Income.
-Other income, for the current quarter, decreased \$172 million to a loss of \$132 million, as compared to the prior year quarter, mainly driven by a \$209 million increase in currency translation losses to a \$187 million loss during the current quarter, compared to a \$22 million gain in the prior year quarter; partially offset by mark-to-market gains on U.S. treasury securities and from our hedging activities to offset our losses related to the Swiss franc event.
-To improve the transparency of the financial impact of our currency diversification strategy, we report currency translation gains and losses related to the GLOBAL as other income instead of trading gains, as previously presented.
-A discussion of our approach to managing foreign currency exposure is contained in Part I, Item 3 of this Quarterly Report on Form 10-Q entitled "Quantitative and Qualitative Disclosures about Market Risk."
+Other income, for the current quarter, increased \$276 million to \$ 144 million, compared to a loss of \$132 million in the prior year quarter, mainly driven by \$84 million gain on our currency diversification strategy in the current quarter as compared to a loss of \$187 million in the prior year quarter and \$24 million higher mark-to-market gains on our U.S. government securities portfolio, due to a decline in medium-term interest rates during the quarter.
+In general, mark-to-market gains and losses on U.S. government securities are expected to reverse when, as intended, these securities are held to maturity.
+A discussion of our approach to managing foreign currency exposure is contained in Part II, Item 3 of this Quarterly Report on Form 10-Q entitled "Quantitative and Qualitative Disclosures about Market Risk."